-At September 30, 2021 and 2020, the Department reported a liability of \$1,803,525 and \$10,406,863, respectively, for its proportionate share of the FRS Pension Plan's net pension liability.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2020.
-The Department's proportionate share of the net pension liability was based on the Department's 2019-20 fiscal year contributions relative to the 2019-20 fiscal year contributions of all participating members.
-At June 30, 2020, the Department's proportionate share was .024% of the County portion, which was the same as its proportionate share measured as of June 30, 2019.
+Net pension liability, deferrals and pension expense: At September 30, 2022 and 2021, the Department reported a liability of \$9,236,600 and \$1,803,525, respectively, for its proportionate share of the FRS Pension Plan's net pension liability.
+The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2022.
+The Department's proportionate share of the net pension liability was based on the Department's 2021-22 fiscal year contributions relative to the 2021-22 fiscal year contributions of all participating members.
+At June 30, 2022, the Department's proportionate share was .025% of the County portion compared to .024% as its proportionate share measured as of June 30, 2021.